nominetresearch/microbit-networking-book-python/acknowledgements/acknowledgements.md

 **Instruction:** To do this task, you may either start from scratch or change your code from [Handling Errors: Retransmisions](../retransmissions/retransmissions.md) for the sender micro:bit.
 At the sender side, program how to wait for the ACK.
-The *sleep* function will be useful for the timeout mechanism.
+The *sleep()* function will be useful for the timeout mechanism.
 If your pause ends before you receive an acknowledgement, then you will retransmit the packet.
 If you receive the ACK before the pause ends, you will remember this information when the pause ends and will use it to send your next message.

 To test the program, you need to also program the receiver.
 The receiver sends the ACK packet for each data packet it receives.
+The ACK messages may be lost as well (so they should be sent using `sendWithError()` function).

 ### Task 3: Testing the reliability of Stop-and-Wait